Home > Outdoor > Backpacking

 Chemical/UV Purifiers

-Finally, purifying your water chemically, or with UV light, is another simple way to target viruses that may be present in a water source, as opposed to just bacteria and protozoa.
+Finally, purifying your water chemically or with UV light is another simple way to target viruses that may be present in a water source, as opposed to just bacteria and protozoa.
 Chemical purifiers use iodine or chlorine dioxide to deal with contaminated water, while UV purifiers employ ultraviolet rays.
 Some backpackers will also use bleach to treat their water (two drops per liter, then wait 30 minutes).
 This is a super simple solution but does leave your water tasting, well, somewhat like a pool.

 We like Katadyn’s Micropur M1 tablets for chemical treatment, as they tend to leave a more subtle aftertaste compared to other brands.
 The SteriPEN Adventurer has been our go-to UV filter for its long lifespan and light weight.

 This is a great way to purify your water more effectively, but since these don’t have filters with them, it’s important to use them with clear water that doesn’t have a lot of debris in it.
 Chemical or UV purifiers are lightweight and simple, but should probably not be used as your primary method of filtration on a backpacking trip.
-It’s hard to get filtered water fast, they can leave an unsavory aftertaste, and sometimes rely on batteries and electronics (in the case of UV purifiers).
+It’s hard to get filtered water fast — they can leave an unsavory aftertaste and sometimes rely on batteries and electronics (in the case of UV purifiers).
 Since they are so light, however, it’s always a good idea to have them as a backup.

-Filter Time and Flow Rate
+Filter Time & Flow Rate

 A fast flow rate is vital to make sure you don’t waste precious time or energy filtering large quantities of water on high-output missions; (photo/Chris Carter)